 - 10.1.
 The nationality of a driver is the nationality of the N.A. which issued the international racing licence to the driver.
 Medical and immersion tests can be done in other countries if the issuing N.A. agrees.
 The flag is the one of the issuing N.A. of the international licence as above.
 The request for the UIM Superlicence must come from the N.A. which issues the international racing licence. - 10.2.
-Drivers must hold a UIM super licence before entry will be accepted.

-A driver who exceeds 50 years of age in the season for which he is applying for a superlicense, must produce the medical certificate including all detailed examinations which will be submitted to a doctor approved by the UIM
+Drivers must hold a UIM super licence before entry will be accepted. - A driver who exceeds 50 years of age in the season for which he is applying for a superlicense, must produce the medical certificate including all detailed examinations which will be submitted to a doctor approved by the UIM - 10.3.

-- 10.3.
 Any new driver must be vetted in practice by the UIM Race Director and the drivers delegate to the UIM. - 10.4.
 The super licence is required for F2 together with the NA international Licence.
 No other membership is required. - 10.5.
 To obtain a superlicence for the first time, a driver must have participated in the last 2 years in 6 circuit races (classified) using a catamaran type hull (750 cc minimum) or a hydrocat min 500 cc.
 Definition of a race during a race weekend: even if several heats take place, the race weekend with all heats or races counts as one race only.
 The National Authorities are fully liable for the sports c.v. that they submit for their drivers.
-The full race results of each race must be supplied since the drivers must have done at least 6 races with 70 % of the total distance of each race event.
+The full race results of each race must be supplied since the drivers must have done at least 6 races with 70 % of the total distance of each race event. - 10.6.

-10.6.
 The superlicence is provisional for the first 6 races and can be withdrawn at any time during the first 6 races by a committee composed by the UIM Race Director, the O.O.D and the Drivers representative.
 F2 Superlicence will remain as PROVISIONAL status for the first six (6) races.
 If the drivers cause an accident then the provisional status will be extended for one more race, with a maximum of two accidents.
 After causing two accidents between two boats the provisional Superlicence will be withdrawn for the remainder of the current racing season.
 When a super licence is withdrawn, next application can only take place for the next season.

+If a driver apply again for a superlicense after at least three years absence from F2 superlicense, the superlicense is provisional for the first 4 races and can be withdrawn at any time during the first 4 races by a committee composed by the UIM Race Director, the O.O.D and the Drivers representative.
+The F2 Superlicence will remain as PROVISIONAL status for the first four (4) races.

+If the driver cause an accident, then the provisional status will be extended for one more race, with a maximum of two accidents.
+After causing two accidents between two boats the provisional Superlicence will be withdrawn for the remainder of the current racing season.
+When a superlicence is withdrawn, the next application can only take place for the next season.